realRSB/ComputerVision/README.md

 ---
 ## Before I start
-I learned how to use this from this course: https://www.youtube.com/watch?v=01sAkU_NvOY
+This was possible because of this course: https://www.youtube.com/watch?v=01sAkU_NvOY

 ## 📖 Project Overview